Treatment of Pain in Spine & Back in Munich

 A slipped disc is predominantly treated with pain therapy.
 Pain and anti-inflammatory medications should be taken regularly by patients.
 This prevents an incorrect protective and relieving posture.

 Back pain due to disc wear

-Natural aging leads to a continuously decreasing water content of the intervertebral discs over time.
+Natural ageing leads to a continuously decreasing water content of the intervertebral discs over time.
 As a result, the cartilage changes; this is known as chondrosis or disc wear.

 Treating vertebral joint osteoarthritis

 Pain- and physical therapy are the main focus of the treatment of vertebral osteoarthritis.
 Severe pain is treated with painkiller injections.
 Through physiotherapy, you can learn to relax your back.

 A spinal stenosis is a narrowing of the spinal canal.
 Subsequently, the stenosis exerts pressure on the spinal cord, nerves, and blood vessels.
 Natural ageing processes are the most common cause of spinal canal stenoses.